-As of 30 March 2020, you can trade the trading pair Gold/USD at Phemex.
-This could be a helpful trading pair to have access to, especially in particularly volatile times.
+As of 30 March 2020, you can also trade Gold/USD at Phemex.
+This could be a helpful trading pair to have access to, especially in times of high volatility.
 You can trade Gold/USD with up to 100x leverage.

-Phemex also offers leveraged trading on its platform.
-This means that you can receive a higher exposure towards a certain crypto’s price increase or decrease, without having the assets necessary.
-You do this by “leveraging” your trade, which in simple terms means that you borrow from the exchange to bet more.
+For its crypto derivatives products, Phemex allows you to trade with leverage.
+This means that you can receive a higher exposure towards a certain crypto’s price increase or decrease, without actually holding the necessary amount of assets.
+You do this by “leveraging” your trade.
+In simple terms, this means that you borrow from the exchange to bet more.
 You can get as much as 100x leverage on this platform.

-For instance, let’s say that you have 10,000 USD on your trading account and bet 100 USD on BTC going long (i.e., going up in value).
-You do so with 100x leverage.
-If BTC then increases in value with 10%, if you had only bet 100 USD, you would have earned 10 USD.
-As you bet 100 USD with 100x leverage, you have instead earned an extra 1,000 USD (990 USD more than if you had not leveraged your deal).
-On the other hand, if BTC goes down in value with 10%, you have lost 1,000 USD (990 USD more than if you had not leveraged your deal).
+For instance, let’s say that you have 100 USD in your trading account and you bet this amount on BTC going long (i.e., going up in value).
+If BTC then increases in value with 10%, you would have earned 10 USD.
+If you had used 100x leverage, your initial 100 USD position becomes a 10,000 USD position so you instead earn an extra 1,000 USD (990 USD more than if you had not leveraged your deal).
+However, the more leverage you use, the smaller the distance to your liquidation price becomes.
+This means that if the price of BTC moves in the opposite direction (goes down for this example), then it only needs to go down a very small percentage for you to lose the entire 100 USD you started with.
+Again, the more leverage you use, the smaller the opposite price movement needs to be for you to lose your investment.
 So, as you might imagine, the balance between risk and reward in leveraged deals is quite fine-tuned (there are no risk free profits).

-This platform is not only available from your desktop, you can now also access it via your mobile.
+This platform is not only available for desktop, but also android and apple mobile phones.
 Most traders in the crypto world today carry out their trades via desktop (around 70% or so).
 However, there are naturally people out there that want to do it from their smart phone as well.
 If you’re one of those people, then this platform can still be for you, seeing as it has a native mobile application (unlike e.g. BitMEX).

 Phemex Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
-You should yourself determine which trading view that suits you the best.
-What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
-They normally also have buy and sell-boxes.
+You should determine which trading view is best suited for you.
+However, all trading pages have certain similarities: they all show an order book or at least part of the order book, a price chart for any target crypto, and its order history.
+These will normally also display buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 This is the trading view at Phemex:

 Phemex Trading fees

 When it comes to the makers, their fee is -0.025%.
-This essentially means that each maker get paid to trade.
-To clarify, let’s say that you are the maker in an order where you purchase a derivatives instrument for USD 1,000.
+This essentially means that each maker gets paid to trade.
+To clarify, let’s say that you are the maker in an order where you purchase a derivatives contract for USD 1,000.
 This means that instead of paying USD 1,000, you will only have to pay USD 997.50.
-This is a very competitive trait indeed.
+This is very competitive indeed.